-3 shooting victims at Belltown club caught in feud between gangs, police say
+Gang feud blamed in Crocodile club shooting that hurt 3 bystanders, police say

 “It’s going to be gang-related,” Merner said of the shooting near the Crocodile club at 2200 Second Ave. around 10:50 p.m.

 Merner, who oversees Seattle police investigations, said there have been six “shots fired” incidents targeting property in South Seattle and South King County since Jan.
-12 that prompted the formation of a working group of federal and local law enforcement agencies in the past week.
+12 that prompted the formation of a working group of federal and local law-enforcement agencies in the past week.

 Seattle police were speaking with witnesses in hopes of developing a description of the shooter who opened fire outside the Belltown club.